Built With

 AutoGen in Action

-Developing decision-support systems with multiple expert perspective agents advising on strategy
+Decision-support systems with multiple expert perspectives advising on strategy

-Implementing quality assurance workflows where agents review and critique each others' output
+QA workflows where agents critique each other's output before final delivery

-Building data analysis pipelines where agents generate code, execute it, and interpret results
+Data analysis pipelines where agents generate code, run it, and interpret results

 Want AI Agents Built With AutoGen?